Anahkiasen/cookie-monster/README.md

 - Red        : This item has the worst BCI
 - Purple     : (upgrades) This item has not been calculated and/or cannot be calculated due to no definitive worth.

+Note : for both these indexes, **lower is better**, meaning a building with a BCI of 1 is more interesting that one with a BCI of 3.

 ### What it doesn't do

 Most likely you'll find items in purple like Golden Cookie upgrades, clicking upgrades – everything that doesn't earn you a direct bonus to your income will display as purple.